Andrew-Jayne/linux-init/README.md

 # linux-init
-Scripts and tool for loading up a fresh linux install with all the tools I like
+Scripts and tools for loading up a fresh linux install with all the tools I like